 4. Take a tour of India’s second largest ecosystem – Belum Caves

-The second day can be used to visit Belum caves, situated at a distance of 60 kms from Gandikota.
-Belum caves are the largest and longest cave ecosystem open to public in the Indian subcontinent.
+The second day can be used to visit Belum caves, situated at a distance of 60 km from Gandikota.
+Belum caves are the largest and longest cave ecosystem open to the public in the Indian subcontinent.

 Belum caves have a length of 3229m, making them the second largest caves after Krem Liat Prah caves in Meghalaya.
-The Belum Caves are so important both travel and environment wise that scientists have conducted extensive studies on them.
+The Belum Caves are so important for both travel and the environment that scientists have conducted extensive studies on them.

 5. Go kayaking at the Penner River Gorge

-Pennar river not just offers great views but plenty of activities.
+Pennar River not only offers great views but plenty of activities.
 One such activity you can try is Kayaking.
 It’s therapeutic to sit in a boat with gorgeous views all around.

 You can also grab a vantage point and just sit there overlooking the gorge and thank your stars for bringing you to this place.
 Being in the water will bring you respite from all the heat around.

 6. Witness the beauty of ancient temples at Gandikota